robert-wallis/pimoroni-explorer/README.md

 # Documentation

-To help you get started we've created a function refernece.
+To help you get started we've created a function reference.
 See [docs/reference.md](docs/reference.md)